cnlohr/rawdrawandroid/README.md

 5 GB of HDD space to start the install, though you can delete everything but your ~/Android folder.

+If you're developing in Windows Subsystem for Linux (WSL), follow the "Steps for GUI-less install" to install the Android components from the command line, without any GUI components.
+In order to push the APK to your phone, you need `adb` installed in Windows as well, so get that from https://developer.android.com/studio#downloads.
+Installing the full Android Studio is easier, but you can also get the "Command line tools only" and install `adb` from there.
+Once you have `adb` for Windows, modify this project's `Makefile` to invoke `adb.exe` instead of `adb` in all three places.
+The `.exe` will invoke the Windows host `adb` instead of the Linux version.
+That will allow you to upload the APK.

 Steps:
 1) Install prerequisites:
 ```